Chad Readler: Federal judicial service

 On June 7, 2018, President Donald Trump announced his intent to nominate Readler to serve as a United States Circuit Judge of the United States Court of Appeals for the Sixth Circuit.
 On June 18, 2018, his nomination was sent to the Senate.
 President Trump nominated Readler to the seat being vacated by Judge Deborah L. Cook, who previously announced her intention to assume senior status on a date to be determined.
 In June 2018, U.S. Senator Sherrod Brown said he did not plan to return a blue slip for Readler's nomination, while U.S. Senator Rob Portman said he planned to support Readler's nomination.
 On October 10, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.

 During his confirmation hearing, Democrats criticized Readler for having supported a Republican lawsuit aimed at dismantling the Affordable Care Act, including its protections for individuals with pre-existing conditions.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 He was renominated on January 23, 2019.
 On February 7, 2019, his nomination was reported out of committee by a 12–10 vote.
-On March 5, 2019, the Senate voted to invoke cloture on the nomination by a 53–45 vote.
+On March 5, 2019, the Senate invoked cloture on his nomination by a 53–45 vote.
 On March 6, 2019, his nomination was confirmed by a 52–47 vote.
 He received his judicial commission on March 7, 2019.

+Readler currently teaches a Presidential Powers Seminar at the University of Michigan Law School and the Moritz College of Law at The Ohio State University.